hack-the-rat/free-code-camp/full-stack-developer-certification/html/basic-html/html-seo/README.md

 # Understanding How HTML Affects SEO

-In these lessons, you will learn how your HTML code impacts search engine optimization.

 ## What Is the Role of the Meta Description, and How Does It Affect SEO?

 *SEO, or Search Engine Optimization*, is a practice that optimizes web pages so they become more visible and rank higher on search engines. *One way to improve your site's SEO, is to provide a short description for the web page using the `meta` element.* Here is an example of using the meta element to set a page description for a gardening site: